Partially Observable Szilard Engines

 \section{Erasure protocols for \LS's engine}

 Building on a model introduced in \cite{sagawa2009minimal}, we show here that a protocol can be constructed to assign the costs of running a memory entirely to erasure of the memory.
-The costs are identical to the costs for running the simple set-and-release protocol sketched in Fig. \ref{LSbox}.
-In \cite{sagawa2009minimal}, and in Fig. \ref{LSbox}, the divider is placed in the middle of \LS's box, but the following argument can be made for arbitrary volume ratios.
-The calculations in this appendix use material from Sec. \ref{LS-variants} in the main text, and it is useful to read that section before reading this appendix.
+The costs are identical to the costs for running the simple set-and-release protocol sketched in figure \ref{LSbox}.
+In \cite{sagawa2009minimal}, and in figure \ref{LSbox}, the divider is placed in the middle of \LS's box, but the following argument can be made for arbitrary volume ratios.
+The calculations in this appendix use material from section \ref{LS-variants} in the main text, and it is useful to read that section before reading this appendix.

 Let the \LS\ box have unit length and unit transverse volume.
-Let the container be located between $x=0$ and $x=1$, and let the divider be inserted at position $0 < \lambda \leq 1/2$, dividing the work medium into two separate volumes, $\lambda$ and $1-\lambda$.
+Let the container be located between $x=0$ and $x=1$, and let the divider be inserted at position $0 < \lambda \leqslant 1/2$, dividing the work medium into two separate volumes, $\lambda$ and $1-\lambda$.
 The particle resides in volume $\lambda$ with probability $\lambda$, and in the other volume with probability $1-\lambda$.
-Knowledge of the particle's position allows for the extraction of work, Eq. (\ref{w-lambda}) in main text, in the amount up to (achievable in the quasi-static limit):
+Knowledge of the particle's position allows for the extraction of work, equation (\ref{w-lambda}) in main text, in the amount up to (achievable in the quasi-static limit):